-You are professionally promoting cycling & running events in your city?
+You are professionally promoting cycling and running events in your city?

-Yes I am part of the committee that organises the Tour de Lauder
+Yes, I am part of the committee that organizes the Tour de Lauder

-Can you elaborate on Tour de Lauder & your role in it?
+Can you elaborate about the Tour de Lauder and your role in it?

 The first Tour de Lauder was held in April 2012 – the event raises funds for the Steve Cully Tribute Fund, which was set up by Chest Heart & Stroke Scotland on his wife Rosie’s wishes, in memory of Steve, a Lauder resident and keen cyclist.
 All entry monies go direct to the fund, now in its 8th year a staggering £240,000 has been raised for the fund, alongside this we have been able to set up a ‘Tour de Lauder Community Fund’ .